Constrained Variational Inference via Safe Particle Flow: Introduction

-Our objective is to preserve the simplicity of modifying a desired particle drift while providing formal guarantees on constraint satisfaction for the variational density.
-This motivates the use of control barrier functions (CBFs), which provide a rigorous approach to enforce constraints on the evolution of a control system~\cite{ames2017clfcbfqp, jorege2024flow}.
+Our objective is to preserve the simplicity of modifying a desired particle drift while providing guarantees on constraint satisfaction for the variational density.
+This motivates using control barrier functions (CBFs), which provide a rigorous approach to enforce constraints on the evolution of a control system~\cite{ames2017clfcbfqp, jorege2024flow}.
 The safe particle flow introduced here can be interpreted as a minimally modified instance of the gradient flow of the KL divergence in the space of PDFs.
 Recent developments in the CBF literature introduce the safe gradient flow~\cite{jorege2024flow}, demonstrating the effectiveness of CBFs for enforcing constraints along the gradient flow dynamics in nonlinear optimization.
 CBF techniques have gained popularity in the control community due to their simplicity and formal guarantees for constraint satisfaction.
 For control-affine systems, CBF conditions take the form of linear constraints in the control input, enabling safe control synthesis via quadratic programming.
 A comprehensive overview of CBF techniques and their application as safety constraints in quadratic programs is provided in \cite{ames2017clfcbfqp}.
 These methods have been extended to functional spaces, illustrating the use of control barrier functionals for time-delayed system safety \cite{kiss2023cbfal}.
-Despite their success in the control community, the integration of CBFs within VI remains largely unexplored.
+Despite their success in enforcing constraints within control systems, CBF techniques have not been used to enforce constraints in VI.